What Can You Put On Top Of A Septic Tank? (Correct answer)

 7. In order to drain it, you’d have to relocate all of your beautiful furniture and potted plants, and you’d have to prepare yourself for the scent to remain for many days thereafter.

-See also: How Often Should You Pump A Septic Tank?
-(Solution)
+See also: How To Drain A Septic Tank?
+(Best solution)

 How Much Weight Can Go On Top of a Septic Tank?